libp2p/specs/relay/README.md

 ## Wire format

-The wire format (or codec) is named `/ipfs/relay/circuit` and is simple.
+The multicodec for the circuit relay protocol is: `/libp2p/relay/circuit`.

 A variable-length header consisting of two length-prefixed multiaddrs is followed by a bidirectional stream of arbitrary data, and the eventual closing of the stream.

 ```
 <src><dst><data>